-$^{16}$ Hebib (2001) Experimental investigation of the stabilisation of Irish peat
+$^{\rm 14}$ Hebib (2001) Experimental investigation of the stabilisation of Irish peat

-$^{17}$ Farrell and Hebib (1998) The determination of the geotechnical parameters of organic soils
+$^{15}$ Farrell and Hebib (1998) The determination of the geotechnical parameters of organic soils

-- peat geomorphology (M);

-- drainage (D);

-- forestry (F);

-- slope convexity (C); and

-- land use (L).

-- 3.4.14For each factor, a series of numerical scores between 0 and 3 are assigned to factor 'classes', the significance of which is tabulated for each factor.
+- drainage (D); - forestry (F); - slope convexity (C); and - land use (L). - 3.4.14 For each factor, a series of numerical scores between 0 and 3 are assigned to factor 'classes', the significance of which is tabulated for each factor.
 The higher a score, the greater the contribution of that factor to instability for any particular slope facet.
-Scores of 0 imply neutral / negligible influence on instability.

-- 3.4.15Factor scores are summed for each slope facet to produce a peat landslide likelihood score (SPL), the theoretical maximum being 24 (8 factors, each with a maximum score of 3): SPL = SS + SP + SG + SM + SD + SF + SC + SL

-- 3.4.16In practice, a maximum score is unlikely, as the chance of all contributory factors having their highest scores in one location is very small.

-- 3.4.17Figures to show the spatial distribution of each factor across the site are shown in Figures 3.7a-h Appendix A of this report.
+Scores of 0 imply neutral/negligible influence on instability. - 3.4.15 Factor scores are summed for each slope facet to produce a peat landslide likelihood score (SPL), the theoretical maximum being 24 (8 factors, each with a maximum score of 3): - SPL = SS + SP + SG + SM + SD + SF + SC + SL - 3.4.16 In practice, a maximum score is unlikely, as the chance of all contributory factors having their highest scores in one location is very small. - 3.4.17 Figures to show the spatial distribution of each factor across the Site are shown in Figures 3.7a-h, Annex A.

-Slope Angle (S
+Slope Angle (S)

-3.4.18Table 10.3.2 shows the slope ranges, their significance and related scores for the slope angle contributory factor.
+3.4.18 Table 3.2 shows the slope ranges, their significance and related scores for the slope angle contributory factor.
 Slope angles were derived from the 5 m DTM and scores assigned based on reported slope angles associated with peat landslides rather than a simplistic assumption that 'the steeper a slope, the more likely it is to fail'.

-Table 10.3.2: Slope Classes, Significance and Scores Slope Range (°) Significance Score >20.0 Failure typically occurs as peaty debris slides due to low thickness of peat 1 15.1-20.0 Failure typically occurs as peaty debris slides due to low thickness of peat 2 10.1-15.0 Failure typically occurs as peat slides, bog slides or peaty debris slides, a key slope range for reported population of peat failures 3 5.1-10.0 Failure typically occurs as peat slides, bog slides or peaty- debris slides, a key slope range for reported population of peat failures 3 2.1-5.0 Failure typically occurs as bog bursts, bog flows or peat flows; peat slides and peaty debris slides rare due to low slope angles 2 ≤2.0 Failure is very rarely associated with flat ground, neutral influence on stability 0
+Table 3.2 Slope Classes, Significance and Scores

+Slope Range (°) Significance Score >20.0 Failure typically occurs as peaty debris slides due to low thickness of peat 1 15.1-20.0 Failure typically occurs as peaty debris slides due to low thickness of peat 2 10.1-15.0 Failure typically occurs as peat slides, bog slides or peaty debris slides, a key slope range for reported population of peat failures 3 5.1-10.0 Failure typically occurs as peat slides, bog slides or peaty-debris slides, a key slope range for reported population of peat failures 3 2.1-5.0 Failure typically occurs as bog bursts, bog flows or peat flows; peat slides and peaty debris slides rare due to low slope angles 2 ≤2.0 Failure is very rarely associated with flat ground, neutral influence on stability 0

-3.4.19 Figure 10.3.2 shows the distribution of slope angle scores across the site.
-The results show the slope angles across most of the site are low (<5°) but with some localised steeper gradients around hill and river valley formations.
+3.4.19 Figure 10.3.2, Annex A shows the distribution of slope angle scores across the Site.
+The results show the slope angles across most of the Site are generally either shallow (2.1 to 5.0°) or moderate (5.1 to 10°) but with some localised steeper gradients around upland hill and river valley formations.